jKm00/master-courses/TDT4242-advanced-software-engineering/exam-prep/notes.md

 ## Create different system test cases

+## Explain different categories of acceptance test case

+- Confirm that the system meets the agreed acceptance criteria

+- User acceptance testing: Functions are correct?
+  - system requirements, business requirements, use cases, etc...
+- Operational testing: Ready to operate?
+  - Backups
+  - Procedures for disaster recovery
+  - Training/manual for end-user
+  - Maintenance manuel/procedures
+  - Security procedures
+- Contract and regulation acceptance testing: Test against regulration
+  - Government regulation
+  - Legal standards
+  - Safety standards
+- Alpha and beta testing:
+  - Alpha: At developer, by internal staff, before release
+  - Beta: At customer, before release to other customer

 ## Explain different test prioritzation approaches

 ## Explain regression test selection approaches

 ## Explain different regression tet minimization and prioritization strategies

+### Prioritization

+- Ranking tests on some criteria
+- Goal og revealing critical faults early

+#### Strategies

+- Coverage based (high coverage)
+- Cost-aware based (low cost to run, high fault-finding probability)

+## Explain why code inspection and testing complete each other

+- Testing does not find all defects in a code.
+Code review usually finds different defects then what the test does.
+- Test can not find code smells, where as code review can.
+- Tests can only be implemented in the code, where as review can be used in other areas such as documentation.
+- Reviews can a team share knowledge and best practises
+- Tests are only a spot check, where as a reviewer can see the bigger picture

+## Understand different types of code smell

+### Bloaters

+- Large method/classes that are hard to work with
+- Long parameter list -> Introduce parameter object
+- Primitive obsession: Code relies too much on primitives
+- Data clumps: Bunches of data often hang together

+### Object-oriented Abusers

+- Alternative classes with different interfaces: Two classes are similar on the inside but are different on the outside (method names and signatures)
+- Refused bequest: Wrong hiearchy (e.g. chair is not an animal just because it has legs)
+- Switch statement: Over use of switch statements
+- Temporary fields: Classes have variables that are only used in some situations

+### Change Preventers

+- Divergent Change: One module is often changed in different ways for different reasons, violation of single responsibility
+- Shotgun surgery: Single change is made to multiple classes simultaneously.
+- Parallel inheritance hierarchies: When creating a sub-class for a class, you need to create a sub-class for another class

+### Dispensables

+- Comments: Can quickly get outdated
+- Data class: A class primarly contains data fields with no behaviour
+- Laze class: A class that isn't enough to pay for itself should be eliminated
+- Duplicated code: DRY
+- Dead code: Code that is no longer in use
+- Speculative generality: Code that isn't needed today (might be needed in the future)

+### Couplers

+- Feature envy: A function in one module spends more time communicating with other modules than it does within its own
+- Inappropriate intimacy: Two classes that are tightly linked to each other
+- Message chains/Middle man: A class/method in the middle that doesn't do anything other than to forward it

+## Explain unsystematic vs systematic reading techniques

+- Unsystematic review is where you read to the changes as you like
+- Semi-Systematic is where you have a checklist that you go through to make sure all the point are met
+- Systematic
+  - Defect reading: each reader is given a responsibility to discover a particular class of defects
+  - Perspective-based reading: each reader reviews changes from a specific point of view (end-user, designer, tester)

+## Explain the purpose and steps of code refactor

+- Goal: Change the internal structure without changing the external behavior
+- Used to eliminate code smells

+### Steps

+1. Implement solid test cases to make sure refactoring changes does not change the behavior of the system
+2. Review code to identiy smelly code
+3. Refactor the identified smelly code blocks and re-run tests (one step at a time)